jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 ## Floors

-For Living Room, Kitchen, BR#2, hall and bathroom, use TAS Bourbon Street, Applewood LOLG1039.
+Remove tile floor.
+Add water-proof flooring similar to BR#1 bamboo to BR#2, hall, living room and kitchen.
+Bamboo flooring is acceptable for living room and hall.
+Include insulating underlayment.

+TAS Bourbon Street Applewood LOLG1039 matches well with BR#1 and current counter, backsplash and cabinet selections.

 ## Cabinets and Fixtures